May 10, 2018*

 The defendant appealed.
 The defendant argued that the trial court abused its discretion in denying its motion to set aside.
 The defendant claimed that its due process rights to fair notice and an opportunity to be heard had been violated.
 The defendant claimed that it had demonstrated excusable neglect.

-The Law Offices of Robin Bresky represented the plaintiff on appeal.
+Bresky Law represented the plaintiff on appeal.
 We argued that the trial court did not abuse its discretion, as the defendant’s due process rights were not violated because notice of every stage of the proceeding was served in accordance with Florida law.
 We argued that the defendant had been neglectful in subleasing the office space at its publicly listed place of business without updating its official address or making arrangements for its registered agent to receive its mail.
 We maintained that the defendant did not satisfy its burden of showing excusable neglect where it did not deny being served, but simply did not “specifically recall” being served.
 We argued the defendant’s actions were a far cry from the negligence or clerical error that traditionally form the basis of excusable neglect.

 The District Court of Appeal issued a per curiam affirmance of the order denying the defendant’s motion.
 This favorable result preserved the jury verdict and final judgment rendered in our client’s favor against the defendant’s challenge.